alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 For this particular test, add 2 control-plane nodes to the cluster and 1 node with all roles assigned to complete a cluster creation.

-Use, <ins> multus/cilium CLI combo </ins> during the cluster creation.
+Any, Multus/CNI combo can be used during the cluster creation.

 ![image](https://github.com/user-attachments/assets/e22172e5-3005-42b9-bab5-95c917063cd3)